 - Purchase order

 This chapter has a sort of circular nature to it.
-It begins by discussing inventory and inventory control, but of course there is no inventory if the procurement process has not been completed.
-Product is purchased, ordered, received, and stored, which brings us back to inventory control.
+It begins by discussing inventory and inventory control, but of course, there is no inventory if the procurement process has not been completed.
+The product is purchased, ordered, received, and stored, which brings us back to inventory control.

 Basic Inventory Procedures